Smith & Wesson SW: "Gen 1"

 In 1994, S&W introduced the original Sigmas, the SW40F and SW9F chambered in .40 S&W and 9mm Luger respectively.
 Both were full sized models as denoted by the letter F. Both had black polymer frame and a dark blued slide.
 Both had "double stack" magazines with a capacity of 15 and 17 rounds respectively.
 It had the same grip angle as the Colt 1911A1.

 Soon after, S&W introduced a pair of very small concealed carry–style variants, the SW380M and the SW9M, chambered in .380 ACP and 9mm Luger respectively.
 Both had a black polymer frame and a dark blued slide.
 Both had rudimentary sights.
 Both utilized a "single stack" magazine and had a large thumb cut-out to make removal of the magazine easier.
 The SW9M had a magazine capacity of seven rounds.
 The significantly smaller SW380M had a magazine capacity of six rounds.

 The next incarnation of the Sigma were models limited to 10 rounds due to the 1994 Assault Weapons Ban.
 Smith & Wesson significantly dropped the price and changed the polymer frame color to light grey with matching slide.
 The model designation of these pistols were SW40V and SW9V, with V being equated with Value.
-Later, V models were introduced with black polymer frame and stainless steel slides.
+Later, V models were introduced with black polymer frame and stainless-steel slides.

 Simultaneously, S&W introduced the SW40C and SW9C.
 This version of Sigma retained the black polymer frame and black slide of the original SW40F and SW9F.
 These models had the Double Action Only trigger.
 This was a feature marketed heavily to police departments especially those transitioning from revolver to semi-automatic pistol as the trigger pull was the same for each shot.
 Also, the trigger pull was long and heavy similar to a double-action revolver which was believed to reduce the chance of inadvertently firing the pistol.
 This model was almost exclusively marketed to police departments.
 Used models can be found with standard capacity magazines even though most pistols produced during this period were restricted to 10 rounds.
 This is because police departments were exempt from the 10-round limit.
-After the ban on high-capacity magazines ended, departments could legally sell both pistol and standard capacity magazine on the secondary market.
+After the ban on magazines holding more than 10 rounds ended, departments could legally sell both pistol and standard capacity magazine on the secondary market.